melindachang/kumiko/README.md

 Kumiko takes heavy inspiration from [TailwindCSS's styles](https://tailwindcss.com/), and believes in the core philosophies and values behind [Sakura](https://github.com/oxalorg/sakura), [NewCSS](https://newcss.net/), and [WaterCSS](https://watercss.kognise.dev/).
 Feel free to check them out if you interested in an alternative library to use.

+_Kumiko comes from the Japanese name 久美子, meaning "forever, beauty, child."_

 ---

 © 2021-present Melinda Chang, Aiden Bai.